Causal Judge Evaluation: Calibrated Surrogate Metrics for LLM Systems: Implementation, Engineering, and Reproducibility

 \subsection{Compute and resource model}

-Let $n$ be prompts, $\bar T$ the mean continuation length, and $|\Pi'|$ the number of candidate policies. \begin{itemize}[leftmargin=*,itemsep=2pt,topsep=2pt] \item \textbf{TF cache.} $O(|\Pi'|\,n\,\bar T)$ forward tokens; microbatch by length; near–linear scaling across GPUs. \item \textbf{SIMCal–W.} $O(n\log n)$ for sort $+$ $O(n)$ for PAVA per fold; covariance/stacking are tiny ($3{\times}3$). \item \textbf{DR-CPO.} If $\hat g_{\pi'}$ uses one rollout per $(X,\pi')$, add $O(|\Pi'|\,n\,\bar T')$ tokens once; a light smoother amortizes Monte Carlo noise. \item \textbf{OUA.} $K$ refits of AutoCal–R and re–runs of the pipeline; cache features to avoid recomputation. \end{itemize}
+Let $n$ be prompts, $\bar T$ the mean continuation length, and $|\Pi'|$ the number of candidate policies. \begin{itemize}[leftmargin=*,itemsep=2pt,topsep=2pt] \item \textbf{TF cache.} $O(|\Pi'|\,n\,\bar T)$ forward tokens; microbatch by length; near–linear scaling across GPUs. \item \textbf{Weight stabilization.} $O(n\log n)$ for sort $+$ $O(n)$ for PAVA per fold; covariance/stacking are tiny ($3{\times}3$). \item \textbf{Calibrated DR.} If $\hat g_{\pi'}$ uses one rollout per $(X,\pi')$, add $O(|\Pi'|\,n\,\bar T')$ tokens once; a light smoother amortizes Monte Carlo noise. \item \textbf{Calibration-aware inference.} $K$ refits of reward calibration and re–runs of the pipeline; cache features to avoid recomputation. \end{itemize}